 The residents of the House are required to:

-- have full-time employment or be in job training/school;
+- Have full-time employment, do volunteer work or be in job training/school

 Wells/Robertson House opened in December, 1988.
-During the past 18 years of operations, a dedicated staff has seen 457 people as residents in the program.
-Successful outcomes are measured in three areas: Residential stability, Increased skills and Income, and for Greater self determination.
-In regards to Residential stability, 28 out of 29, (96%) of the residents who entered the program during the last operating year attained employment.
-Data from the Increased Skills and Income Section reported that 20 out of the 30 people who entered the program during the last operating year increased their income by $500, and all of the people who stated at least four months opened a savings account.
-Under the reported outcomes 11 out of 16 (69%) residents who stayed more than 6 months in the Wells program and left during the operating year remain clean and sober after being out of the program at least a year.
+During the past 24 years of operations, a dedicated staff has seen 535 people as residents in the program.
+Successful outcomes are measured in three areas: residential stability, increased skills and income, and greater self determination.
+In regards to residential stability, 13 out of 18, (72%) of the residents who entered the program during the 2012 operating year attained employment and three received disability income.
+Data from the increased skills and income section reported that 15 out of the 18 people who entered the program during the last operating year increased their income by $500, and all of the people who stayed at least four months opened a savings account.
+12 residents stayed in the program more than 6 months – 7 of those residents are now in permanent housing and remain clean and sober, one year after leaving the program.

 These outcome measures are the criteria upon which we base our definition of success.